hadashiA/VitalRouter/README.md

 	// This is called when a FooCommand is published. public void On(FooCommand cmd)
     {
         // Do something ...
     }

     // This is called when a FooCommand is published. public async UniTask On(BarCommand cmd)
     {
         // Do something for await ...
+        // Here, by awaiting for async task, the next command will not be called until this task is completed.
     }
 }
 ```